Chatbot Message Persistence

 app/api/chat/route.ts

-import { appendResponseMessages, streamText } from 'ai';
+import { convertToModelMessages, streamText, UIMessage } from 'ai';

-import { saveChat } from '@tools/chat-store';
+import { saveChat } from '@util/chat-store';

 export async function POST(req: Request) {

-const { messages, id } = await req.json();
+const { messages, chatId }: { messages: UIMessage[]; chatId: string } =

 const result = streamText({